Slicer/teem/src/biff/README.txt

 the side of more info, discretely packaged, when the quality/correctness of the info is high.

-NOTE that the Biff annotation on a function reflects a simplistic textual analysis of that function code: it looks like this function uses biff in this way.
+NOTE that the Biff annotation on a function currently reflects a simplistic textual analysis of that function code, saying "it looks like this function uses biff in this way."
 This is not based on any proper parsing of the code AST, so calls to biff could be hidden behind a #define, and there is certainly no way to know (without execution) whether any other functions called from this function used biff.
 The formatting of the newly adopted clang-format is a big help.
 In any case this seems adequate for Python wrapping error handling.

 Here is an example annotation from teem/src/nrrd/subset.c